 Tricky bits: Showing the video in the classroom is not permitted if the content of the video itself violates copyright, i.e. if the video itself is an illegal copy.
 Also, if you need a username and password to access the video (as with Netflix) you should not show it in class.

-The majority of commercial films may be shown in the classroom without seeking permission from the copyright holder, provided the copy shown is a legitimate copy.
+The majority of commercial films may be shown in the classroom without seeking permission from the copyright holder, provided the copy shown is a legally obtained copy.
 Copies may be brought in from home, or may be obtained from a library, including the Mount Royal library, or a video rental store.

 Some small distributors of niche films may require the purchaser of the videos to agree not to show the films in a classroom setting before they may purchase the video.
 Instructors who have agreed to such a clause would be expected to honour it.
 Films in the Mount Royal library which are subject to such a restriction will be marked accordingly.